 There are usually at least 16 people at our Christmas celebration, so it can be hard on the wallet to buy a unique gift for every single person.

 Instead, we draw names and all buy our Secret Santa one “bigger” gift with a larger budget.

 It’s really fun to think about your assigned giftee and get them something really thoughtful.
 Sometimes it involves asking around for ideas or a list, but ultimately it’s so great to see the look on their face when you’ve nailed it!

 Before we started our Secret Santa tradition, I used to try to make everyone (even friends outside my family) a homemade gift to save some cash as well as shopping time.

-I’ve made my fair share of hot cocoa mixes, chocolate truffles, painted wooden spoons and airplane cocktail kits and they’re always a big hit.
+I’ve made my fair share of hot cocoa bombs, painted wooden spoons and airplane cocktail kits and they’re always a big hit.
 (It still makes me grin when I see those wooden spoons in use in my family members’ kitchens!)

 Any of these would make great holiday gifts, but I’ve got one more recipe to throw at you today: Homemade Coffee Liqueur.

-Let it sit for three days before consuming, and you’ve got yourself a gift any coffee addict would love!
-Enjoy!
+That’s it!
+Combine them in a jar or bottle, then let it sit for three days before consuming, and you’ve got yourself a gift any coffee addict would love!